How You Can Prevent Your Dog from Getting Bitten by Other Dogs

 Avoid walking in areas with a lot of other dogs

-For our pets, densely populated dog areas can be overwhelming and can provoke aggressive behavior.
-Not to add that some regions are more likely to have diseases that dogs can quickly contract.
-Naturally, this does not imply that you should fully restrict your dog’s exercise.
-You should try to walk your dog in more peaceful locations or at times when there are less dogs around.
+Densely populated dog areas can be overwhelming and can provoke aggressive behavior.
+Walk your dog in more peaceful locations or at times when there are fewer dogs around.

 Don't approach an unfamiliar dog without permission from the owner